Mrs R. Barker

-My name is Mrs Farrington and I am the subject leader for Maths at Shobnall Primary & Nursery School whilst Miss Barker is on maternity leave.
+My name is Miss Barker and I am the subject leader for Maths at Shobnall Primary & Nursery School.
 I am extremely enthusiastic about mathematics as well as being passionate about the way in which maths in taught at Shobnall.
 It is my vision that maths should be taught in a way to encourage our children to master the content taught in each year through purposeful and bespoke lessons.

 With this in mind, we have carefully planned our maths curriculum at Shobnall Primary & Nursery School to ensure that there is a positive culture around mathematics.
 We have taken the key content from the National Curriculum and incorporated the principles of mastery teaching so that we have a bespoke curriculum which ensures our children reach their full potential.
 To achieve seamless progression of mathematical knowledge and skills our long term plans for each year group have been developed to ensure small steps are followed so that our children are able to successfully master different mathematical concepts as well as deepening their understanding as they move through the school.
 It gives me a great sense of pride to know that our children are being provided with an amazing mastery maths journey that will in turn stand them in good stead for the future.

 To ensure that learning is meaningful, we also offer a range of CPD opportunities for all staff and have a culture of knowledge sharing across the academy.
 Through this collective learning, I am proud that our team is always striving to be the best that it can be.

 At Shobnall Primary & Nursery School, our vision is to enable children to become confident, skilled and resilient mathematicians.
 We believe that by providing high-quality maths lessons encourages every child to be able to achieve excellence in mathematics.
 We aspire for children to have a deep understanding of the subject through a concrete, pictorial and abstract approach by ensuring that our children develop a deep and sustainable understanding of maths.